-Date Section Changed What Changed 12 September 2017 Authorized Absences Changed the Class Cuts criteria from cumulative GPA to the immediately preceding semester GPA.
-12 September 2017 Transfer Limits Amended the transfer limits section to reflect the six semester residency requirement instituted in April 2016.
-5 May 2018 Independent Study Courses Additional guidance provided on the approval of independent studies to include off-Post work.
+Date Section Changed What Changed 5 May 2018 Independent Study Courses Additional guidance provided on the approval of independent studies to include off-Post work.
 5 May 2018 Summer Session at VMI Clarified requirement for receiving a letter grade in summer study abroad.
 5 May 2018 Transfer Credit Clarified treatment of summer study abroad coursework taught by non-VMI faculty; added coursework through consortium agreements to eligible transfer credits.
 4 May 2019 Authorized Absences Cadets who study abroad in the semester following a semester in which they earn Class Cuts may use the earned privilege during their next semester in residence following their semester abroad.
 13 May 2019 Classification, Readmission Updated the academic readmission/classification standards approved by the Academic Board.
 30 January 2021 Work for Grade Policies Separated "Faculty" and "Department" responsibilities; requires a review of department work for grade statements during the academic year immediately preceding the department's Academic Program Review.
 29 January 2022 Advanced Placement Updated the policy for awarding semester hour credit and deleted the placement without semester hour credit.
 21 September 2022 Interim grades Updated policy to reflect changes in the reporting capabilities of the academic management software used for grade reporting.
+3 May 2025 Readmission Updated the readmission standards approved by the Academic Board.